Fears about the rising 10-year Treasury yield have contributed to questions about the bull market in recent days. How long will those fears linger?

 10-Year Treasury Yield Fear = Buying Opportunity

-It’s just a normal stock market correction.
-We had a big correction in February, and now we’re having a smaller correction in October.
-And in between those two dates, the major U.S. stock market averages completely recovered from the February correction and rose to new all-time highs.
+For the time being it continues to look like just a normal stock market correction.
+We had a big correction last year, and now we’re having a smaller correction this year.
+And in between those two periods, the major U.S. stock market averages completely recovered from the first correction and rose to new all-time highs.